mainmain-rl/bot-ratio-yggtorrent-python/README.md

 I get your upload and download public information, I made the ratio of it and it's in your datadog account !

-All the data is in Go.
+The exporting data can be in To or Go.
 ## How to use me ?

 I work with 3 variables :